-The public passenger ferry service runs most days, and can get booked up well in advance during November to April.
+The public passenger ferry service by Explore Group runs most days, and can get booked up well in advance during November to April.
 From 15 December it will be running the summer peak timetable.

 If you are chartering a commercial vessel to the island, check the operator has a Pest-Free Warrant.
 Commercial vessels that use the wharf will also need a wharf landing permit.